 The lack of electric power also means a lack of knowledge into train and track conditions.
-Heavy duty trucks have the capability to utilize technology which can notify a carrier of truck malfunctions so that a crash or delay can be avoided as best as possible.
+Heavy-duty trucks have the capability to utilize technology which can notify a carrier of truck malfunctions so that a crash or delay can be avoided as best as possible.
 Freight train cars do not have this capability.

 The heart of the problem UP needed to fix was train derailments.
 When a train derails, it risks lives, causes delays and is costly.
 Derailments were hard to avoid due to low visibility and became a significant supply chain disruption for them and their customers.

 Given the rail car limitations UP faced, they deployed infrared sensors and small microphones at 20-mile intervals along frequently traveled lines.
 This technology provides real-time insight into equipment conditions.
-The data collected by track-side sensors is then sent to custom built software that determines the best course of action should a problem arise.
+The data collected by track-side sensors is then sent to custom-built software that determines the best course of action should a problem arise.

 Infrared sensors detect temperature levels on the track and in the wheels of the train.
 Microphones record and analyze acoustic signatures of wheels and bearings to detect possible malfunctions.
-Together, they provide a comprehensive view into wheel impact and overall train and track performance.
+Together, they provide a comprehensive view of wheel impact and overall train and track performance.

 The custom algorithms accompanying their newest sensor technology turn this data into information.
-Within five minutes, a rail conductor can know if there’s a problem with their train, and know whether to simply slow the train down to avoid a derailment or to stop the train altogether.
+Within five minutes, a rail conductor can know if there’s a problem with their train and know whether to simply slow the train down to avoid a derailment or to stop the train altogether.

 The result of UP’s technological investment is astounding.
 Union Pacific has reduced train derailments by 80%, reducing supply chain costs and increasing safety substantially.
 The company has decided to share it with the rest of the industry to reduce derailments everywhere.